scorelab/Stackle/README.md

 ## Installing MongoDB

 ### On Windows
-1. Download the lastest production release of MongoDB (3.4.6 or higher) from [here](https://www.mongodb.com/download-center#community).
+1. Download the latest production release of MongoDB (3.4.6 or higher) from [here](https://www.mongodb.com/download-center#community).
 2. Create the data directory to store all data.
-Create a the directory on the drive from which you start MongoDB.
+Create a directory on the drive from which you start MongoDB.
 (Ex: If you are starting the MongoDB from the drive 'C'.
 You should create the directory as C:\data\db\ ).
 3. To start the MongoDB, fire up a command line and run **mongod.exe** (ex: "C:\Program Files\MongoDB\Server\3.4\bin\mongod.exe" )
 4. To connect to the MongoDB, use the **mongo.exe** shell.
 For that open up a command line an run *mongo*.
 (Ex: "C:\Program Files\MongoDB\Server\3.4\bin\mongo.exe" ).

-For more information refer the [MongoDB manual](https://docs.mongodb.com/manual/administration/install-community/) on installing MongoDB Community edtion.
+For more information refer to the [MongoDB manual](https://docs.mongodb.com/manual/administration/install-community/) on installing MongoDB Community edition.

 ### On Mac